kiehnlab/gait_analysis/README.md

 In order to allows for fair comparison we take particular amount of steps sampled from the pull.
 You can specify the type of the sampling and number of steps.
 If the selected number is mote then available, the tool will take the maximum amount of steps available.

+**IMPORTANT!!!**
+The selection of all types of sampling is not yet implemented however it will be fixed soon!

 For the statistical test, the tool provides two of them:
 *Watson-Williams test
 *Modified Rayleigh test